Alibaba Coding Plan Review: Is $50/Month Worth It?

 What Is the Alibaba Coding Plan?

-The Coding Plan is a monthly subscription offered through Alibaba Cloud that gives you access to AI models (Qwen plus select third-party models like Kimi, GLM, and MiniMax) at a fixed $50/month fee.
-Instead of paying per token through the standard API, you get 90,000 requests per month included in the subscription.
+The Coding Plan is a monthly subscription offered through Alibaba Cloud Model Studio that gives you access to AI models (Qwen plus select third-party models like Kimi, GLM, and MiniMax) at a fixed monthly fee.
+Instead of paying per token through the standard API, you get a request quota bundled into the subscription.
+The plan card on the official AI Coding Plan page explicitly lists Qwen Code, OpenClaw, OpenCode, Claude Code, Codex, Cline, Cursor, and Kilo Code as supported clients, so the same key works across most agentic editors.

-For OpenClaw users, this means you can route your requests through the Alibaba Coding Plan API endpoint (https://coding-intl.dashscope.aliyuncs.com/v1, OpenAI-compatible) and avoid per-token charges entirely, as long as you stay within the plan's limits.
-Note that Coding Plan keys use the sk-sp- prefix, not the regular sk- format.
+For OpenClaw users, this means you can route your requests through the Coding Plan API endpoint (https://coding-intl.dashscope.aliyuncs.com/v1 for International, https://coding.dashscope.aliyuncs.com/v1 for Beijing, both OpenAI-compatible) and avoid per-token charges entirely, as long as you stay within the plan's limits.
+Coding Plan keys use the sk-sp- prefix, not the regular sk- format.
+The International endpoint is served from Singapore; data storage stays in-region while inference compute is scheduled globally (excluding mainland China).
+Token-by-token comparisons against the underlying API are in our Alibaba Coding Plan tool page.

 If you are new to this setup, check out our OpenClaw Alibaba Coding Plan setup guide for step-by-step instructions.